Mxolisi-Tshezi/PKI_Certificate_Lifecycle/README.md

-# PKI Certificate Lifecycle Management (Full Version)
+# PKI Certificate Lifecycle Management Assessment Project 13 FEB
 This project demonstrates the complete lifecycle management of certificates using C# and .NET Core.

 ## Features Implemented